Achan81/sei-project-02/README.md

   const publisherNull = null
   ```

 * Learning to use Bulma and override its syntax.
-Bulma is a fantastic CSS frame work for its ease of producing cards quickly and accurately, however I did find myself fighting with the frame work when trying to take control when using normal CSS
+Bulma is a fantastic CSS framework for its ease of producing cards quickly and accurately, however I did find myself fighting with the frame work when trying to take control when using normal CSS

 * Working with this API, we found that the data was not always complete for each character and ruined the consistency of data shown on the app